JuiceCreates/Portfolio-Web-Page/README.md

 # WBPFinal
  Web Based Programming FInal

+Change 7

+Updated about me with less section.
+Index nested better.
+Removed links on About Me

 Change 6

 Updated the home page with a audio player and non copywrite music